 Project Description: This project funds improvements to County Buildings.
 These changes are designed to improve office productivity, and to make improvements which address health, safety, and code concerns.
-Included are funds for design and construction of building system upgrades such as plumbing, door and window replacement, HVAC, lighting, masonry and structural improvements.
+Included are funds for design and construction of building system upgrades such as mechanical, electrical, plumbing systems, door and window replacements, HVAC, lighting, masonry and structural improvements.